Van Air Europe: Incidents

-On 23 February 2017, the UK Civil Aviation Authority (CAA) revealed it has suspended Van Air's permission to fly in the United Kingdom.
+On 23 February 2017, the UK Civil Aviation Authority (CAA) revealed it had suspended Van Air's permission to fly in the United Kingdom.
 Following the response to Safety Recommendation 2018-005 made on 1 March 2018, the case was closed by the Air Accidents Investigation Branch (AAIB).

 Fleet

 As of November 2021, the Van Air Europe fleet consists of the following aircraft: